Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

 \proclaim{2.5.2.~Corollary} {\bf [Adjoint Hyperfnite LCA Group Approximation Theorem]} To each HFI approximation $\eta\:G \to \sGb$ of a Hausdorff LCA group $\Gb$ by a hyperfinite abelian group $G$ there exists a dual HFI approximation $\phi\:\dG \to \sdGb$ of the dual LCA group $\dGb$ by the dual hyperfinite abelian group $\dG$. \endproclaim

 On the other hand, even if \,$\eta$ is injective, our accounts, so far, are not sufficient to establish the analogous property for $\phi$.

-It is worthwhile to realize that the conditions defining the notion of an adjoint pair of HFI approximations are redundant to some extent.
+It is worthwhile to realize that, in a sufficiently saturated nonstandard universe, the conditions defining the notion of an adjoint pair of HFI approximations are redundant to some extent.
 Here is a more detailed account of their relation.

 \proclaim{2.5.3.~Lemma} Let \,$G$ be a hyperfinite abelian group, $\eta\:G \to \sGb$, $\phi\:\dG \to \sdGb$ be HFI approximations of the Hausdorff LCA groups \,$\Gb$, $\dGb$, respectively, and \,$(G,\Go,\Gf)$, $\bigl(\dG,\Ho,\Hf\bigr)$ be the condensing IMG triplets arising from these approximations, such that